ezio416/tm-campaign-completionist/README.md

-# TOTD Completionist
+# Campaign Completionist

-Switches map to the next TOTD when you get the target medal.
+Switches map to the next campaign/TOTD map when you get the target medal.